syntasa-dev/syntasa-google-marketplace/README.md

 To install using MPDEV, please see: [`MPDEV_INSTALLATION.md`](/docs/MPDEV_INSTALLATION.md)

+To install using Google Marketplace GKE please navigate to the SYNTASA app in the marketplace and follow the below directions on the configuration screen

 ## SYNTASA Google Cloud Marketplace App Configuration Parameters

 When configuring the SYNTASA app, you will need to enter the below fields.
 Please see the descriptions for the what each